Experian makes strategic investment in location data company PlaceIQ – TechCrunch

-PlaceIQ is announcing a strategic investment from credit reporting company Experian.
+PlaceIQ is announcing a strategic investment from Experian.

 CEO Duncan McCall said the investment is part of a growth round that PlaceIQ raised after divesting itself of its advertising business (which is being taken over by Zeta Global).
 He declined to disclose the size of the round, or of the Experian investment.